statengeneraal/laws-markdown/wet/telecommunicatiewet/BWBR0009950/README.md

 ### Artikel  6a.5

 Van een besluit als bedoeld in de artikelen 6a.2, eerste lid, 6a.3, 6a.4a, eerste lid en 6a.4b, vierde lid wordt door de Autoriteit Consument en Markt mededeling gedaan in de Staatscourant.
-Van gegevens als bedoeld in [artikel 10, eerste lid, onderdeel c, van de Wet openbaarheid van bestuur](../../../wet/wet/openbaarheid/van/bestuur/BWBR0005252/README.md) wordt geen mededeling gedaan.

 ### §  6a.2